Of course there are rules to our essay contest and we want you to read all of them so that you can know how to enter.

 You should first know that there are three ways to enter: mail in your entry in an envelope, email your entry or upload your entry on our site.

 To read all the details, click the ENTER NOW button below!

 The first Odd Fellows lodge in California was founded in 1849 exactly one year before statehood as the Golden Age of Fraternalism was about to dawn.

 Historians note that 50 years after California became a state, that 20% of all American adults were members of one or more fraternal organizations.
 Some sources claim it was as high as 40%!
 Can you imagine one to two out of every five adults were in a fraternity whose primary benefit was mutual aid with a mission to help others?

-The Independent Order of Odd Fellows was the largest of these fraternal organizations and in large part because of the mutual-aid benefits as there was no “safety net” for those who fell on hard times.
+The Independent Order of Odd Fellows was the largest of these fraternal organizations and in large part because there was no “social safety net” for those who fell on hard times.

 The Odd Fellows were progressive for their time supporting the start of a sister organization for women in 1851 called Rebekahs; this was a time when women were discouraged in general from activities common among men and 70 years before women were allowed the right to vote.

 With so many Californians joining Odd Fellows and Rebekahs, the organization was woven into the fabric of our society in so many ways (which can still be seen if you know where to look).
 Odd Fellows cemeteries and orphan homes still exist today although many have changed hands or closed.

 Our mission has given us the opportunity to help so many people that our positive impact on America is difficult to imagine.
 In 1868, total aid in one year given through our mission to “visit the sick, relieve the distressed, bury the dead and educate the orphan” was $951,556.21; today that amount is equal to over 2 trillion dollars.